“Mama, did you ever love us?” She sang the words like a small child saying a piece at Easter.

 And here, a mother and daughter in Ohio, America, circa-Depression, discuss their “relationship”—why exactly they live in the same home unto that moment, why they are two grown women shelling peas together, what they have to show for it and each other.

 Sula, in many ways, is an ugly novel.
-I was introduced to it as a junior and wandering English student at the University of Chicago, in a course entitled Fiction of Three Americas, by a psychoanalytic, Americanist and Joyce-loving professor who was a novelist as well; this book is what finally anchored me into a reason to study English.
-That he would choose Sula, above all other of Morrison’s works, was a tribute to the awesome illusion of poetry as prose with the purpose of exposing the “put-down” Black American mind like never before.
-Thankfully, my mind was not put down in the course.
+I was introduced to it as a junior and wandering English student at the University of Chicago, in a course entitled Fiction of Three Americas, by a psychoanalytic, Americanist and Joyce-loving professor who was a novelist as well; this book is what finally anchored me into a reason to study English Literature.
+That he would choose Sula, above all other of Morrison’s works, was a tribute to its awesome illusion of poetry as prose with the purpose of exposing the “put-down” Black American mind like never before.
 I held a wonder in my hands each day that I carried a work to class and could speak freely on it; Sula proved to be the most wondrous of them all.

-There are not many things to love about Sula, but there is everything to love if these are your generations, these are your stories and you know these women in some way or fashion.
-Morrison discusses the constipation of the tertiary matriarch’s son, Eva’ Plum, nearly 20 years before that matriarch discovers that Plum has a severe drinking and drug problem in the basement of her home.
-Eva “gallops” down her staircases and burns Plum up as a result.
+Not much to love goes on in Sula; the origin of money for the women’s home begins with Morrison’s early segment detailing the extreme constipation of Eva’s infant son Plum.
+20 years later, this matriarch discovers that Plum maintains a severe drinking and drug problem in the basement of her home.
+Eva “gallops” down her staircases and burns Plum up.
 Yet, when Eva’s eldest daughter Hannah is burning to death due to an accident and oversight in the home, it is Eva who hurls herself outside of a high story window to rescue Hannah.
 And in the novel, it was Hannah who first brought up and discussed “love.”
 Aphrodite would balk.
 This “love” is not what one would expect.